 Here is the full map of the world according to writing system category.

-In all this, we’re not even talking about how, even though Turkey’s shift to the West in the early 1900s, including using the Latin alphabet, was quick, but it was not painless, and we still deal today with the “Turkish I problem” in computers.
-And also note that English and Dutch use the 26 letter unadorned Latin alphabet, and most of these West-oriented changes of late are English-based, and English has an extra strange relationship between letters and sounds because of changes like the Great Vowel Shift.
+In all this, we’re not even talking about the abrupt change of the Turkish alphabet from Arabic to Latin.
+Despite (or because of) Turkey’s top-down shift to the West politically in the early 1900s, the quick adoption of a Latin was not painless, and we still deal today with the “Turkish I problem” in computers.
+Also note that English and Dutch use the 26 letter “unadorned” Latin alphabet (no diacritics around letters).
+Most of the relatively recent West-oriented alphabet changes for various languages are based on the English alphabet, and English has an extra strange relationship between letters and sounds because of changes like the Great Vowel Shift.

 (If the standard Latin alphabet in standard ASCII has 26 letters, why does Italian, the most direct descendent of Latin, have only 21 letters?
 It turns out that the old Latin alphabet evolved over time, once in ancient times 2000 years ago after conquering Greece and expanding to include Y and Z to represent Greek loanwords, and again in the Medieval times (500-700 years ago?) to distinguish I from J, V from U, and include W for Germanic languages.
 Italian today doesn’t use J, K, W, X, and Y.)

-The most surprising fact in all this is, that brief time in which Kazakh was written in Latin script before it was written in Cyrillic seems like it wasn’t a decision by Kazakhs so much as it was the USSR promoting its Latinization project for language writing systems in those early Soviet days until it was abandoned for use of Cyrillic for less idealistic reasons.
-And that attempt to Latinize some of the languages overlapped with and helped by Turkey’s adoption of the Latin script.
+The most surprising fact in all this is that the brief time in which Kazakh was written in Latin script in the early 1900s before its current Cyrillic form was due to the USSR promoting its Latinization project for language writing systems.
+Those early Soviet days were heady times, and other languages were a part of that project, until the project was abandoned after a few years in favor of Cyrillic for less idealistic reasons.
+And that attempt to Latinize some of the languages overlapped with and was helped by Turkey’s adoption of the Latin script.

 What’s fascinating about the recent history of South Asia is that the 2 main languages of the Gangetic Plain spreading across Pakistan and northern India — Urdu and Hindi — is that they are pretty much the same language, or at least, dialects of the same language.
 The language was once called Hindustani in the 1800s — a language with word roots in Sanskrit (via Prakrit), Arabic, and Persian — for which Hindi and Urdu were considered dialects of Hindustani, and as such, the names were considered synonyms for the language.
 But before the arrival of the British, who coined the name Hindustani as a synonym for Urdu and Hindi, it was just called Urdu.
 (The influences of Persian and Arabic were brought about during the time of the Mughal Empire, which traced its lineage to the Mongols of Genghis Khan fame a few centuries prior, where the surname “Khan” is a remaining vestige.
 The spread of Genghis Khan is the reason why Turkic languages are spoken from Turkey to Central Asia including to Mongolia, but the Mughals maintained no Turkic language influences in India.)